BIDMCDigitalPsychiatry/mindLAMP/docs/08-data_science/03-cortex/03-Features/01-entropy.md

 #### Data

 - `timestamp: number`: (units: ms) the start time of each bin of size `kwargs['resolution']`.
 - `entropy: number`: (units: None) the entropy.
-If there is no gps data, energy will be 'None'.
+If there is no gps data, entropy will be 'None'.

 #### Example